From the Beacon, December 2017

 The bottom line is that this tax plan has been written to benefit some states, but not our state.
 We are thankful that Sens.
 Markey and Warren, Gov. Baker, and the entire Massachusetts congressional delegation are standing up and fighting to restore the state and local tax deduction and all the other important provisions.

 We respectfully call on all members of Congress to reject these tax plans, and instead renew the century-old pledge to support strong cities and towns across America by opposing double taxation.
 We need more investment in communities.
 We need tax reform that helps, not hurts.

-Federal tax reform should help, not hurt, cities and towns
+Federal tax overhaul would hurt, not help, cities and towns

 From the Beacon, December 2017